6 Things You Should NEVER Put Down Your Garbage Disposal

 If you’re a fortunate homeowner that has the luxury of having a garbage disposal, you need to know how to take care of it, to avoid any potentially costly plumbing problems.
-While there are plenty of foods that are absolutely fine to dump down the drain into your garbage disposal, there are a few things that you should avoid shoving through your disposal blades.
+While there are plenty of foods that are absolutely fine to dump down the drain into your garbage disposal, there are a few things that you should avoid shoving through your garbage disposal blades.

-Because of their shape and hardness, bones will just be stuck spinning around with the disposal blades until removed.
+Because of their shape and hardness, bones will just be stuck spinning around with the blades until removed.
 If your disposal is strong enough to break down a couple of them, you may end up with clogged pipes from the chunks that won’t be able to get flushed through.

 A strange thing not to be able to process, we know.
 But the fibrous strings of celery can easily get tangled around your disposal blades, causing the unit to not function properly or stop working although until the mass can be removed by a plumber.